Hamid3DATA/Minecraft_Server_Tutorial/README.md

 # Minecraft_Server_Tutorial

-The files you find under "files" folder are a website that was created using Nicepage as a test.
+The files you find under "Files" folder are a website that was created using Nicepage as a test.

 The page i made myself are under the folder named "my_files".